shoebappa/vagrant-meteor-windows/readme.md

 ## Changelog

+1/19/2014 - Updated with new require_plugin directives.
+Added omnibus and vbguest plugins, which should allow this to work with more bas boxes that might not have the VMWare tools and Chef already installed.

+With Vagrant 1.3.1 I think they decided that running the provisioner on every run is no longer desired.
+Since I was relying on the provisioner to mount the symlinks, you must now run `vagrant up --provision` see: https://github.com/mitchellh/vagrant/issues/2421 for details of the change on the Vagrant side.

 6/23/2013 - Added support for Meteorites new symlinks.
 This will mount --bind each apps packages directory.

 ## Update